danelahman/lograc-2022/README.md

-# Logika v računalništvu
+# Logika v računalništvu (2022)

-This repository contains the course materials for the course [Logika v računalništvu](https://ucilnica.fmf.uni-lj.si/course/view.php?id=252) (exercises, sample solutions, lecture notes, code, etc).
+This repository contains the course materials for the course [Logika v računalništvu](https://ucilnica.fmf.uni-lj.si/course/view.php?id=252) at UL FMF (also known under the name Izbrana poglavja iz računalniške matematike, depending on your study programme).
 The repository will be continuously updated and added to as the course progresses.

 Below you can find instructions on
 - [How to install Agda](#installing-agda)